Valeri-afk/ui-framework/docs/ARCHITECTURE.md

 Individual layout containers provide layout-specific behavior through that pipeline.
 They do not own or expose the Measure / Arrange lifecycle.

+Resource boundary
+Renderer-bound resources are owned by the Node/component that needs them.
+There is no generic ResourceManager in the current architecture.
+Semantic resources and backend-bound representations remain conceptually separate, but no additional generic resource subsystem is required yet.

 Input

 InputManager owns interaction state and converts SDL input into framework